ep1cman/unifi-protect-backup/README.md

 - Using `--ignore-camera`, see [usage](#usage)
   - IDs can be obtained by scanning the logs, starting at `Found cameras:` up to the next log line (currently `NVR TZ`).
 You can find this section of the logs by piping the logs in to this `sed` command
     `sed -n '/Found cameras:/,/NVR TZ/p'`
-- Using a Unifi user with a role which has access retricted to the subset of cameras that you wish to backup.
+- Using a Unifi user with a role which has access restricted to the subset of cameras that you wish to backup.

 # A note about `rclone` backends and disk wear
 This tool attempts to not write the downloaded files to disk to minimise disk wear, and instead streams them directly to